bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant option values

-When you get variant options, you can retrieve the variant option values (multiple choice values) that are associated with a variant.
+All variant options are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).
+When you get variant options, you can also retrieve the multiple choice values that are associated with a variant (i.e. variant option values).

-Multiple choice option types include swatch, radio buttons, and more.
-Each multiple choice option has a schema type that implements the `CatalogProductOptionValue` interface, meaning that the API can return fields from the `CatalogProductOptionValue` interface for each multiple choice option value.
+Multiple choice values are of various types, for example, swatch or radio buttons.
+Each multiple choice value has a schema type that implements the `CatalogProductOptionValue` interface, meaning you can retrieve the common fields from `CatalogProductOptionValue` for all multiple choice values.

 ```graphql title="CatalogProductOptionValue interface" lineNumbers
 # Fields common among multiple choice options